Abigail Klein Leichman

 1. Darom Adom – Scarlet South Festival

-March 5-7 is the final official weekend of the annual Darom Adom – Scarlet South Festival in the northwestern Negev, produced in conjunction with KKL-JNF.
-A variety of activities is planned along with free tours through the red carpets of anemones in the Reim Recreation Area and the Ruhama Forest.
+The annual Darom Adom – Scarlet South Festival in the northwestern Negev is produced in conjunction with KKL-JNF.
+A variety of activities are usually planned along with free tours through the red carpets of anemones in the Reim Recreation Area and the Ruhama Forest.

 If you miss the festival, it’s still worth a trip to see the brilliant colors through April.